 He also created Seadragon (acquired by Microsoft in 2006), the visualization technology that gives Photosynth its amazingly smooth digital rendering and zoom capabilities.
 Photosynth itself is a vastly powerful piece of software capable of taking a wide variety of images, analyzing them for similarities, and grafting them together into an interactive three-dimensional space.
 This seamless patchwork of images can be viewed via multiple angles and magnifications, allowing us to look around corners or “fly” in for a (much) closer look.
 Simply put, it could utterly transform the way we experience digital images.

 He joined Microsoft when Seadragon was acquired by Live Labs in 2006.
 Shortly after the acquisition of Seadragon, Blaise directed his team in a collaboration with Microsoft Research and the University of Washington, leading to the first public previews of Photosynth several months later.
 His TED Talk on Seadragon and Photosynth in 2007 is rated one of TED's "most jaw-dropping."
 He returned to TED in 2010 to demo Bing’s augmented reality maps.
-As a Distinguished Engineer at Microsoft, he led a team of researchers and engineers with strengths in wearable computing, interaction design, digital maps, computer vision and graphics.
-At the end of 2013, he left Microsoft to work on machine learning at Google.
+He now works on machine learning at Google, where he explores the frontiers of machine-created art.

 What others say